Amazing Holiday Coding & Videogame Design Workshops For Children Of All Ages

 Each day has fun games, challenges and problems to solve.
 Those with more experience are challenged to work on their own projects or fall back on the structured challenges if they prefer.
 You can attend 1 or more days as you like each day stands on its own.

-Our next workshops begin Monday 23rd October 2017 and a week later in Wales.
+Our next workshops begin Tuesday 13th February 2017 (London & Bristol) and a week later in Birmingham.

 What to bring